Diurem/Diurem/README.md

 ### About MAJAD

 My project, MAJAD, is more than just a technology; it's a vision for a brighter future where accessibility is no longer a barrier.
-Drawing on the knowledge of my elder teachers and fueled by years of extreme statistical exploration, I've created a unique solution that empowers the next generation, particularly those with disabilities, to unlock new possibilities in their lives.
+Drawing on the knowledge of my elder teachers(They already know) and fueled by years of extreme statistical exploration, I've created a unique solution that empowers the next generation, particularly those with disabilities, to unlock new possibilities in their lives.
 MAJAD isn't just about innovation; it's about building a world where everyone has the tools they need to thrive.

 ### Contact me